maferick/ModularAlliance/docs/ARCHITECTURE.md

 ModularAlliance is built on a simple operating model:

-**Front Controller → Router → Module Routes → Core Services → DB/Cache → Views**
+**Front Controller → Router → Module Routes → Core Services → Cache Layers → Views**

 The design goal is operational stability at scale: predictable behavior with many modules and many users.